Etzenrade Castle is now open

 29 July 2020

-The landscape design around Castle Etzenrade is officially opened!
+The landscape design around Castle Etzenrade is almost finished and the garden is now open for visitors!
 You can now walk through the lush garden and experience the history and creation of this site.

 Archaeological research is essential in this project.
 Little is left of the old castle, but we excavated the canals and used them as a natural water buffer.
 Excavation trenches are central museum park elements: the trenches are planted and guided with footpaths.